 - Employers and employees can look forward to the return.
 Although furloughs are often associated with difficult times, it might give you peace of mind to know you’ll still have competent employees when you’re ready to resume business as usual.
 It can also give employees some comfort to know they have a position to return to (and perhaps back pay) once the furlough is over.

 Aside from the obvious disadvantage of a temporarily limited workforce, there are three primary downsides to furloughs:

-- The process can be tricky to navigate.
-Some states have strict guidelines as to what constitutes a furlough versus a termination and require vacation time to be paid out.
-You may also have some continued employment-related expenses for the furloughed employees.
+- The furlough process can be tricky to navigate.
+Some states have strict guidelines about what constitutes a furlough vs. termination and require businesses to pay vacation time.
+You may also incur some continued employment-related expenses for furloughed employees.
 Additionally, you must maintain clear communication with furloughed employees and possibly the state unemployment insurance department.

 - Valuable employees might quit.
 During a furlough (especially an extended one), employees may seek employment elsewhere.
 Although the goal is to retain top talent through a furlough and bring them back when it ends, nothing is stopping them from looking for other jobs in the meantime.

 - Furloughs can lower employee morale.
 When you furlough employees, you may see a decline in company morale.
 Furloughs are often associated with unstable environments, which can put employees on edge.
-Subsequently, when you bring furloughed employees back on the schedule full time, you may notice a decline in their job performance or company morale as well.
+Subsequently, when you bring furloughed employees back on the schedule full time, you may notice a decline in their job performance or employee engagement.

 How does a layoff work?

 Laying off employees is less complex than furloughing them.
 A layoff is essentially an employee termination, meaning the company completely severs ties with the employee.